 Twenty of the hymns and anthems in this 1908 hymnal, including Eldress Dorothy Durgin's beautiful hymn "Prayer Universa,l" are performed by the Canterbury and Sabbathday Lake Shakers on this 2 CD set:Let Zion Move: Music of the Shakers

 After this 1908 hymnal was published, only a small number of hymns and songs were composed.

 One of these Shaker songs was "Let mine be the hand to reach out to the wayward," written by Sister Lillian Phelps (1876-1973) at Canterbury in 1914, sung by Eldress Bertha Lindsay and Sister Lillian Phelps on the 2 CD set, Let Zion Move: Music of the Shakers.

 In the year 1947, a Shaker Village Work Camp began on part of the former Shaker head ministry, known as Mt.
 Lebanon located on the New York-Massachusetts border.
 One of the activities of this summer work camp was to learn Shaker music.
-They eventually produced two songbooks: Song of the Shakers in 1956 and another one in 1962.
+They eventually produced two songbooks: one in 1956 and another in 1962.